joeatbayes/interpolator/actions.md

 # Under Consideration:

 1. Save a list of the markdown and html generated and save as a index page.
+2. Modify to use the BlackFriday markdown generator.
+When I tried it at first it did not produce what expected but I think it may be able to work with correct options and it is much smaller and more commonly used.
-2. Add a notion to import specification such as + before actual text to allow specification of keeping path.
+3. Add a notion to import specification such as + before actual text to allow specification of keeping path.
 EG:  {*person/name#desc} would just substitute the label with path with the content of the person/name yml with desc field.
 Where {*+*person/name#desc} would keep the label path and add it to the output.
-3. Implement file directory recursive walk for input.
+4. Implement file directory recursive walk for input.
 Generate same output directory in the output directory.
-4. Add Cache of input files read as key values.
+5. Add Cache of input files read as key values.
-5. Add Cache of full files plus var name segment
+6. Add Cache of full files plus var name segment
-6. Implement a full YAML parser for inputs.
+7. Implement a full YAML parser for inputs.